TheRealNanoz/Star-Citizen-Ship-Rental-Discord-Bot/README.md

 # Star-Citizen-Ship-Rental-Discord-Bot
 ## how to install / use
-- the code is working as expected, the only modification the user has to make to the code is to add their discord bot token into the bot_token variable which has a comment instructing you to do so.
+- Install the python script and anything from `requirements.txt`
+- Enter both your bot token and Server ID into when prompted
+  - Alternatively, Enter your bot token and Server ID into the corresponding variables in `main.py`
 ## The commands are:
-- /rent_cost <"ship name">
+- `/rent_cost <"ship name">`
   - Searches for aUEC cost for renting the ship (per day)
-- /rent_list
+- `/rent_list`
-  - Lists all available ships for rent (WIP)
+  - Lists all available ships for rent
-- /buy_cost <"ship name">
+- `/buy_cost <"ship name">`
   - Searches for aUEC cost for purchasing the ship